-The COVID-19 pandemic hit North America significantly in 2020 and has continued to cause substantial complications across the globe.
+The COVID-19 pandemic hit North America significantly in 2020 causing substantial complications across the globe.
 One major impact of the pandemic was on the stability of the global and Canadian economy in 2020 which has continued throughout 2021.
 Initial reaction by the Bank of Canada in 2020 saw the lowering of interest rates three times, taking the overnight rate from 1.75% down to 0.25%.
 The interest rate cuts were delivered to support economic activity and keep inflation low and stable.
-For the City, these interest rate cuts had a negative impact on the ability to generate interest income throughout 2020.
-The negative impact of this low interest rate environment has continued to impact the interest income in the first half of 2021.
+For the City, these interest rate cuts had a negative impact on the ability to generate interest income throughout 2020 and 2021.
 Further complexities to the City's situation were fueled by the expectation of a sharp rebound in the economy.
-This limited the ability of capital gains to be recognized during the first quarter of 2021.
-During the second quarter the market saw some stabilization which allowed staff to realize needed capital gains.
+This has limited the ability of capital gains to be recognized throughout 2021.
+The market has seen some stabilization in the last half of 2021 which has allowed staff to realize needed capital gains.
 Staff continue to monitor economic conditions daily and assess the resulting impact on the market while managing the risk to the City's portfolio.